chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 - XL Release 7.5.0
 ---

 XL Release stores its data in a repository.
 By default, the repository is stored in an embedded Derby database at `XL_RELEASE_SERVER_HOME/repository`.
-However, you can choose to store binary data (artifacts), configuration items (CIs), and CI history in an external database.
-This topic describes an approach to configuring the built-in Derby implementation to use an external database.
+You can store binary data (artifacts), configuration items (CIs), and CI history in an external database.
+This topic describes how to configure the built-in Derby implementation to use an external database.

 For information about:
 * Backing up and restoring the database, refer to [Back up XL Release](/xl-release/how-to/back-up-xl-release.html)